kpander/carousel-js/README.md

 # TODO

   - Option to disable wrap for 'Next' on the last slide, 'Previous' on the first
-  - Option to set the slide to display on init
-  - Show pagination
-  - Styling options
+  - Front-end tests (cypress?)
+  - Proper accessible implementation

 # Maintainer